CIVT-DT: Subchannel

-Analogue-to-digital conversion
+Analog-to-digital conversion

 CIVT's digital signal began broadcasting in 2005.
-CIVT shut down its analogue signal, over UHF channel 32, on August 31, 2011, the official date on which Canadian television stations in CRTC-designated mandatory markets transitioned from analogue to digital broadcasts.
-The station's digital signal relocated from its pre-transition UHF channel 33 to its analogue-era UHF channel 32 for post-transition operations.
+CIVT shut down its analog signal, over UHF channel 32, on August 31, 2011, the official date on which Canadian television stations in CRTC-designated mandatory markets transitioned from analog to digital broadcasts.
+The station's digital signal relocated from its pre-transition UHF channel 33 to its analog-era UHF channel 32 for post-transition operations.